 The other thing is lack of direction because there is no certain plan of action and many times you feel lost as you don’t know what to do next because there is no certain plan or way forward.

 I suggest you should learn from a teacher or instructor who will guide you in the right way and with this, your progress will be much faster than learning by watching tutorials online.
-Moreover, these days you can also find some good piano learning courses online which start from the very basics and teaches you step by step in a very effective manner.
+Moreover, these days you can also find some good piano learning courses online which start from the very basics and teaches you to step by step in a very effective manner.
 One good course is robin hall piano for all.
 You can also check the program review.
 Users of this course are highly rating the course and they are highly appreciating the efforts of Robin Hall in making such a nice and valuable course.

 How Passionate you are In Learning Piano?